realmagicgreen/magicgreenastro/src/content/posts/coffee-benefits-and-problems/index.md

 In TCM terms, this could be seen as an excess of YANG energy, potentially affecting the heart and blood vessels.

-QI AND BLOOD DEFICIENCY: Chronic excessive coffee consumption can lead to imbalances.
+### QI AND BLOOD DEFICIENCY

+Chronic excessive coffee consumption can lead to imbalances.
 Excessive YANG can consume YIN and fluids over time.
 This imbalance could manifest as symptoms such as dryness, fatigue, and even affect menstrual health.

 It's important to remember that TCM views each person as an individual with a unique constitution, and the effects of coffee or any other food or beverage can vary from person to person.